An Evergreen education transforms students' lives, during and long after their years with us.

 Like nearly every other independent school, Evergreen cannot deliver this multifaceted education through tuition dollars alone.
 To help control tuition costs and keep our program as inclusive as possible, we ask for your financial support.
 By giving to Evergreen, you sustain and strengthen an ever-growing community of inquisitive, life-long learners who will grow up as dedicated citizens of our local and global communities.

 To qualify, you would have to give a donation to a qualified charity.
-All contributions made since January 1st counts toward the $300 cap.
+All contributions made since January 1 count toward the $300 cap.
 A donation to a donor-advised fund (DAF) does not qualify for this new deduction.

 New Charitable Deduction Limits: